amiellib/MunheEx3/README.md

 algorithms is the package where all calculations are done, hence many other classes use this package.

-entities is a package where all the entities are defined(packman,ftuit,map,path,game).
+entities is a package where all the entities are defined(packman,fruit,map,path,game).